“Rest is resistance.” – Trisha Hersey, founder of The Nap Ministry

 Has your relationship with social media changed over the years, and if so, how?

-Belgrave: As a wellness professional and digital creator, I generally spend more time online—from creating content and engaging with followers, to replying to DMs and researching new ideas.
+Belgrave: As a wellness professional and digital creator, I generally spend more time online—from creating content and engaging with followers to replying to DMs and researching new ideas.
 This past year, however, I’ve set stricter boundaries with the time I spend on social media because it’s SO easy to scroll for hours.
 I hop onto social media in certain time windows to be the most productive.
 I also limit the number of social media platforms that I have a presence on to avoid spreading myself too thin.

 Clark: I spend a lot less time online because I want to make memories online with the people I love in real life.
 I don’t want memories of memes.
 The pandemic brought about great loss, and I want to focus more on what really matters.

-Are there any apps, products, or services you have incorporated into your rest and restoration practice?
+Are there any apps, products or services you have incorporated into your rest and restoration practice?
 Do you have one day of the week designated for rest?

-Hillocks: I do make a conscious effort to block off two days, one during the week and other on the weekend, where I don’t take on any social events.
+Hillocks: I do make a conscious effort to block off two days, one during the week and the other on the weekend, where I don’t take on any social events.
 In terms of products, plant medicine like flower remedies from Alexis Smart and CBD are in my daily rotation.
 I also enjoy incorporating meditation apps like Insight Timer and Open into my evening and morning routines, respectively.

-Clark: I use the “pause inbox” feature on my email accounts at the close of each workday, and on weekends, so I don’t receive any push notifications.
-It also reduces the temptation to check my inbox since essentially there is nothing to check.
+Clark: I use the “pause inbox” feature on my email accounts at the close of each workday and on weekends, so I don’t receive any push notifications.
+It also reduces the temptation to check my inbox since, essentially, there is nothing to check.
 I’ve also dedicated Saturdays to rest.

-Belgrave: I used Peloton for meditation, yoga, stretching exercises; get massages once a month and use House of Wise Stress CBD drops.
+Belgrave: I use Peloton for meditation, yoga, stretching exercises; get massages once a month and use House of Wise Stress CBD drops.
 Fridays are also my slower days for work, so I often use it for self-care time.